 The highest water using in appliance in your house is the toilet.
 And they can leak without you even knowing it!
 Just because you don’t hear the toilet running, doesn’t mean it’s not leaking.
 You will need to dye test your toilet to be sure.
 Toilets are the most likely culprit when a leak is suspected and the easiest to check and to fix.
 The water department has toilet test dye strips, or you can use food coloring.
 Drop a dye strip, or enough food coloring to change the water color, in the tank of the toilet (the back).
 Wait 20 minutes without flushing.
 If any color moves from the tank to the bowl, it means you have a leak.

 You should check your hot water tank for any water, or discoloration of the floor around it.
 If you have a reverse osmosis, whole house water filtration or April Air system, refer to your owners’ manual or contact your installer about checking for leaks.
 Check any outside spigots for drips or if they are wet when you haven’t been using them.
-If you have a lawn irrigation system you are already using more water than most, so it’s important to have that checked yearly to make sure there are no leaks.
-Make it a yearly habit when you have your backflow device tested (required annually for lawn irrigation systems), to have your system thoroughly checked.
+If you have a lawn irrigation system you are already using more water than most, so it’s important to have that checked annually to make sure there are no leaks.
+Make it a yearly habit when you have your backflow device tested (required annually for lawn irrigation systems), have your system thoroughly checked.

 We have some helpful literature and forms prepared for you your use: